On Bennequin type inequalities for links in tight contact 3-manifolds: The Thurston norm of a link

 We recall that we defined the compressibility term of a link $L$ as the rational number $\mathfrak o(L)=t_1^{-1}+...+t_{o(L)}^{-1}$, where $o(L)$ is the number of compressible components in $L$ and $\{t_1,...,t_{o(L)}\}$ are the orders of such components. \begin{lemma} Suppose that $L$ is a non-split link in a rational homology 3-sphere $M$.
 Then we have that

-where $F$ is a surface in $M$ that is rationally bounded by $L$ and $t$ is the order of $L$ in $M$. \end{lemma} \begin{proof} If $L$ is not a compressible knot then $\mathfrak o(L)=0$, because otherwise $L$ would be split, and so the claim follows from the definition of the Thurston norm and Lemma \ref{lemma:class}.
-On the other hand, if the boundary of a neighbourhood of $L$ is a compressible torus in $M$ then $F$ is rationally bounded by $L$, where $F$ is the image of a map $j:D\hookrightarrow M$ with $D$ a disk, and $\mathfrak o(L)=t^{-1}$.
+where $F$ is a surface in $M$ that is rationally bounded by $L$ and $t$ is the order of $L$ in $M$. \end{lemma} \begin{proof} The link $L$ can have compressible components only when it is a knot, because otherwise $L$ would be split.
+Thus, if $L$ is not a compressible knot then $\mathfrak o(L)=0$ and so the claim follows from the definition of the Thurston norm and Lemma \ref{lemma:class}.
+On the other hand, if the boundary of a neighborhood of $L$ is a compressible torus in $M\setminus\mathring{\nu(L)}$ then $F$ is rationally bounded by $L$, where $F$ is the image of a map $j:D\hookrightarrow M$ as in Subsection \ref{subsection:norm} with $D$ a disk, and $\mathfrak o(L)=t^{-1}$.
 Therefore, its Thurston norm $\norm{L}_T$ is equal to zero and the equality in the statement is given by $F$, since $\chi(F)=1$. \end{proof}